bernardotorres/bus-catcher/README.md

 This was just a coding exercise, but can expand to a exporter of bus lines data to different formats, to store in database and to show it on the web or make an API available.

+Adding scrappers, it could also fetch bus information for other cities.

 Feel free to fork and I'll be glad to accept pull requests.